-And then the veggies!
-OH THE VEGGIES.
-I love the assortment in this salad.
+- Balanced: The flavors in this salad are perfectly balanced.
 Lightly blanched green beans, crispy red bell peppers, and then of course the kale I already mentioned.
 Dried cranberries add a nice sweetness.

 - 3 cups cooked and cooled quinoa

 - 2 cups cooked and cooled wheat berries

 - 2 cups chopped green beans, lightly blanched

 - 3 cups (loosely packed) baby kale leaves